gilligan-ees-3310-2018/lab_01_documentation/Reproducible_research.md

 In this laboratory, we will focus entirely on *computational reproducibility*.
 We will not address all the details of computational reproducibility in this laboratory, but we will focus on three important aspects:

--   **Literate computing and authoring:** Litrerate computing refers to mixing computer code with narrative description of what the code is doing.
+-   **Literate computing and authoring:** Literate computing refers to mixing computer code with narrative description of what the code is doing.
 Stanford computer science professor Donald Knuth invented literate programming based on his experience with large software projects, where he found that if he wrote clear narrative descriptions of what his programming code was doing, he made fewer errors, and could find and correct those errors more quickly.

     In this laboratory, we will use RMarkdown and RStudio to apply literate computing and authoring in laboratory activities and writing reports.